United Airlines CEO Oscar Munoz Won't Be Promoted to Chairman After All

-United Airlines CEO Oscar Munoz will not longer become the chair of airline's parent company, United Continental Holdings, in the wake of a scandal over a passenger who was forcibly removed from a United plane.
+United Airlines CEO Oscar Munoz will no longer become the chair of the airline's parent company, United Continental Holdings, in the wake of a scandal over a passenger who was forcibly removed from a United plane.

 Munoz was slated to fill that role in 2018, according to Reuters.